 Finding money is easy, and you can do it yourself.
 Start by searching for assets that have been turned over to any state that you ever lived in (assets are generally turned over to the state with your last known address).
-There are several free services that make searching easy, including:
+Several free services make searching easy, including:

-- USA.gov – search for assets due from government agencies and foreign governments
+- USA.gov helps you search for assets due from government agencies and foreign governments (including tax refunds).

-If you find assets in your name, you’ll need to fill out a form or online request to make your claim.
-This claim will need to include proof of identity (a driver’s license or passport, for example), any former addresses you’ve used, and documentation showing your right to ownership of the assets.
-If the owner is deceased and you’re inheriting the assets, additional documents are required.
+File a claim: If you find assets in your name, the next step is to fill out a form or online request to make your claim.
+Claims must include proof of identity (driver’s license or passport information, for example), any former addresses you’ve used, and documentation showing your right to ownership of the assets.
+If the owner is deceased and you inherited the assets, additional documents are required.

-If you can’t find money that you know is missing, contact your state and ask about other options for research.
+Ask for help: If you can’t find assets that you’re (somewhat) aware of, contact your state and ask about other options for research.
 It’s possible that your funds are not showing in the online databases correctly.

-Lists of unclaimed property are freely available, so it’s possible that somebody will find you before you find your money.
-In most cases, these are private businesses known as “finders” who hope to earn revenue by reuniting you with your money.
-Most state governments will not contact you directly – they don’t have the resources to track you down and reach out.
+Lists of unclaimed property are freely available, so somebody might contact you before you are aware of any missing money.
+In most cases, these are private businesses known as “finders” who hope to earn revenue by reuniting you with your assets.
+Most state governments do not contact you directly—they don’t have the resources to track you down and reach out.

-If you want to pay a finder, you’re free to do so if you think they provided a valuable service to you.
-But there is absolutely no requirement that you pay a fee to reclaim assets from your state – and you can do all of the searching and paperwork yourself for free.
+If you want to pay a finder, you’re free to do so if you think they provided a valuable service.
+But there is absolutely no requirement that you pay a fee to reclaim assets from your state, and you can complete a search and submit claims yourself for free.

 If somebody contacts you regarding missing money, do some research before handing over any payment or personal information.
-Some of these approaches are legitimate, but some are scams.
-They can end up being a waste of money and they can also lead to identity theft.
-Again, contact your state’s Unclaimed Property office directly before moving forward.
+Some of these approaches are legitimate, but others are scams.
+They can end up being a waste of money or lead to identity theft.
+Again, contact your state’s Unclaimed Property office directly before moving forward with a finder.

-You might think you’ve kept track of everything, but a wide variety of assets can turn into unclaimed property.
-Any kind of financial account, as well as any payment you never received (or checks you received but never deposited) might still be out there.
+You might be diligent about tracking everything, but a wide variety of assets can result in unclaimed property.
+Any financial account, as well as any payment you never received (or checks you received but never deposited), might still be out there.
 Examples include: